Beginners and seasoned meditators alike wonder what deep meditation should feel like.

 When your timer indicates the end of your meditation session, exit gently rather than hastily.
 Whether you’ve had “deep meditation” experiences or not is secondary to the fact that you’ve just trained in mindfulness and given your mind space to settle and become self-aware.
 Try to extend your calm state of mind.
 Move your neck, fingers and arms gently, open your eyes wider, and stretch.
 Bring your well-being with you as you continue with your other activities.

-The Mindworks Meditation App is perfect for meditators seeking to improve their practice, from simple mindfulness to deep breathing meditation techniques.
-It’s free to download on your smartphone.
+Mindworks Meditation Courses are perfect for meditators seeking to improve their practice, from simple mindfulness to deep breathing meditation techniques.
 With a wide assortment of meditation resources and Mind Talks given by highly esteemed meditation teachers from around the world, we have everything you need to get you started and keep you going.